department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 Once you have validated your component, provide documentation (usage guidelines), artifacts (Sketch file, and reusable code) and any links to research.

 In order for your component to be codified into the design system, three things must happen:
-1. Fill out this GitHub template with usability guidance.
+1. Fill out this Documentation GitHub template with usability guidance.
+ - Please include research validating the usefulness - metrics on why this component tested successfully
-2. Share any Sketch artifacts with the Design System Team.
+2. Share any Sketch artifacts with the Design System Team
-3. Share code with the Design System Team.
+3. Share code with the Design System Team

 ## Suggest an update to an existing component
 If you are suggesting a change to something that already exists in the VA.gov Design System, please propose it by commenting on the issue for that component or pattern.
 You can find issues for all published components in patterns on the individual component and pattern pages, as well as, here (LINK)